Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

 Our goal is to minimize the loss function~(\ref{eq:Loss}).
 Lower reconstruction loss in Eq.~(\ref{eq:AELoss}) ensures better reconstructions $\boldsymbol{\tilde{x}}$ and representations $\boldsymbol{z}$ of normal data.
 As the score-guidance loss decreases, the anomaly scores of normal data approach zero and the scores of suspected abnormal data tend to $a$, thus the score disparities between normal and abnormal data continue to widen.
-A higher anomaly score of a sample indicates higher possibility to be a anomaly.
-By thresholding the anomaly scores, one can distinguish between normal and abnormal data samples.
+A higher anomaly score of a sample indicates a higher possibility to be an anomaly.
+By observing the distribution of anomaly scores, one can distinguish between normal and abnormal samples.

-In addition to SG-AE with reconstruction-based assumption, the scoring network can also be applied to other unsupervised methods, such as distance-based methods and distribution-based methods.
-Here, we discuss a general form of combining the scoring network with unsupervised methods.
-Let $\mathcal{R}$ be a representation learner in an unsupervised method.
+In addition to SG-AE with reconstruction-based assumption, the scoring network can also be applied to other URL methods, such as distance-based methods and distribution-based methods.
+Here, we discuss a general form of combining the scoring network with URL methods.
+Let $\mathcal{R}$ be a representation learner in an URL method.
 With the discrimination metric $f(\cdot)$, the general form of an unsupervised method is:

-Combined with the scoring network $\mathcal{S}$, the general form of SGMs is:
+Combined with the scoring network $\mathcal{S}$, the general form of SG-Models is:

-By optimizing the total loss function~\ref{eq:TotalLoss}, the score-guided regularization can encourage the SGMs learn and guide the anomaly scores, and also help the representation learner of the original model to learn better data representations.
-To better understand the scalability, we extend the scoring network to three state-of-the-art models, DAGMM~\cite{dagmm}, RDA~\cite{rda} and RSRAE~\cite{rsrae}, and evaluate the performance in the experiments.
+The metric value from $f(\cdot)$ in SG-Models is only used as a self-supervised signal to assist model training and does not participate in the calculation of anomaly score.
+By optimizing the total loss function, Eq.~(\ref{eq:TotalLoss}), the score-guided regularization can encourage SG-Models to learn and guide the anomaly scores, and also help the representation learner of the original model to learn better data representations.
+To better understand the transferability, we extend the scoring network to four state-of-the-art models and evaluate the performance in the experiments.